sleepingkirby/mae-moedict/README.md

 UPDATE 2017/09/04
 Diverted some styles, previously hardcoded, into the style sheets in assets.
 This is to allow for easier/customization of font sizes, colors, etc. Useful when compiling for different OS's with different themes.

+UPDATE 2017/10/05 (to match linux update) Updated the return window for the tab stroke so that any returned result that is part of a separate stroke will be on a new line.
+It will also group the results by radical and label as such to allow for someone to more easily find the character they're searching for.
+The radical return will also put the results on it's own new line if the results have multiple strokes.
+Added a basic .sql file so that any updated/new .db from "moedict2sqlite" can have the labels needed for the program added.

 Known Issues:
 - Due to vfat and the 36000+ ogg files, you can't load it all the files into the same directory.
 If audio is a must, one of the following must happen:
   1) device a tree directory structure to hold all the audio files.